 Publication of accepted research

-All accepted papers will be published in the CEUR workshop proceedings.
+All accepted papers have been published in the CEUR workshop proceedings.
 Extended versions of selected papers will also be invited to a special issue of AI Communications, The European Journal on AI, which will revolve around the same theme as the workshop.
 For more details on the special issue, please visit the dedicated page.

 - Fausto Giunchiglia, University of Trento, Italy ([email protected])